pabonwalt/devops-stupidly-simple/README.md

 All my notes about my job transition.
 From TELCO stuff to DEVOPS.
 Please use this as a good introductory guide to start from scratch in this fascinating world.

 ## GOAL
-To deploy fully automated a Java webapp in Digitalocean public cloud using devops technologies.
+To deploy a fully automated Java webapp in Digitalocean public cloud using most common devops tools.

 # TOOLS
 - Infraestructure: Terraform